1989 Spanish Open

-The 1989 Spanish Open was a tennis tournament played on outdoor clay courts at the Real Club de Tenis Barcelona in Barcelona in Spain that was part of the Category 2 tier of the 1989 WTA Tour.
-The tournament was held from 25 April to 30 April 1989.
+The 1989 Spanish Open was a women's tennis tournament played on outdoor clay courts at the Real Club de Tenis Barcelona in Barcelona in Spain that was part of the Category 2 tier of the 1989 WTA Tour.
+It was the eighth edition of the tournament and was held from 25 April until 30 April 1989.
 Second-seeded Arantxa Sánchez won the singles title.